 And various film festival laurels for our disability rights documentaries!

-A significant portion of Rooted in Rights’ funding comes from federal funding grants, namely the namely the Protection and Advocacy for Individuals with Developmental Disabilities grant (2101WAPDD) and the Protection and Advocacy for Assistive Technology grant (2101WAPAAT).
+Rooted in Rights’ funding comes primarily from private grants with a small portion coming from federal funding grants.
+We are part of the Protection and Advocacy Network and utilize limited funding from the Protection and Advocacy for Individuals with Developmental Disabilities grant (2101WAPDD) and the Protection and Advocacy for Assistive Technology grant (2101WAPAAT).
 While the Protection & Advocacy system receives funding from SAMHSA, that grant is not used for Rooted in Rights.
-Rooted in Rights content is the sole responsibility of Disability Rights Washington and do not necessarily represent the official views of funding entities.
+The Rooted in Rights blog is not funded by any federal grants and is funded entirely by private grants and your donations.
+Rooted in Rights content is the sole responsibility of Disability Rights Washington and does not necessarily represent the official views of funding entities.